 A breadboard or technically a solderless breadboard is a cuboid shaped plastic board that contains holes for fixing and connecting the leads and pins of electronic components while designing circuits.
 Using the breadboard is very easy and convenient.
 With a breadboard, you do not need to worry about not re-using a component.
 When you are done prototyping with a breadboard, you can easily remove the components and re-use them later.

-A breadboard is always used with jumper wires.
+A breadboard is always used with jumper wires or banana wires.
 It is not advisable to put stranded wires into the holes of a breadboard, because the wires may snap while being forced into the holes, which could render the breadboard useless.

 The above figure is a typical breadboard used for electronic circuit design, the arrow points to a burnt area on the board.
 This is to let you know that breadboards can get burnt if subjected to a very hot condition.